jotpowers/College-Grads/simple.md

   * [Personal Results](results.md) - Personal example (so N=1) of actual results using these strategies
 * [Taxes](Taxes/taxes.md) - High level overview of taxes.
 Not sure where this is going to end up longer term.

-## Insurance
+## Life Insurance

+### Sign up
 Sign up for the maximum the company offers that you don't have to do a physical for.
-It will be enough in the short term, and that would provide a good amount to your survivors.
+It will be enough in the short term, and that would provide a good amount to your survivors and it tends to be cheap.

 ### In-depth links